Lennox Head

 Lennox Head lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Lennox Head's population is estimated at around 7,964 as of Nov 2025.
-This reflects an increase from the 2021 Census figure of 7,687 people.
-The change is inferred from AreaSearch's estimation of the resident population at 7,678 following examination of ABS's latest ERP data release in June 2024 and validation of 194 new addresses since the Census date.
-This level of population equates to a density ratio of 385 persons per square kilometer.
-Over the past decade, Lennox Head has demonstrated resilient growth patterns with a compound annual growth rate of 2.3%, outpacing its SA3 area.
-Population growth for the area was primarily driven by overseas migration contributing approximately 39.0% of overall population gains during recent periods.
+Lennox Head's population is estimated at around 7,974 as of Feb 2026, reflecting an increase of 287 people since the 2021 Census.
+This increase represents a 3.7% rise from the previous figure of 7,687 people.
+The change is inferred from AreaSearch's estimation of the resident population at 7,678 following examination of ABS data released in June 2024 and an additional 200 validated new addresses since the Census date.
+This results in a density ratio of 385 persons per square kilometer.
+Over the past decade, Lennox Head has demonstrated resilient growth patterns with a compound annual growth rate of 1.6%.
+Population growth was primarily driven by overseas migration contributing approximately 39.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Considering projected demographic shifts, Lennox Head is expected to increase by 1,991 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 29.0% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.
+For areas not covered, NSW State Government's SA2 level projections released in 2022 with 2021 as the base year are utilised.
+Considering projected demographic shifts, an above median population growth is projected for Lennox Head, expected to increase by 1,531 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 15.5% over the 17 years.

 Frequently Asked Questions - Population